Git-Hub-Chris/GitHubActions/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously and appreciate your help in identifying and fixing vulnerabilities.
-Please report security vulnerabilities responsibly by emailing security@example.com instead of using the public issue tracker.
+Please report security vulnerabilities responsibly.

 ### Reporting Process